swarby/A7_LacourseSpindleDetector/README.txt

 					1 - start of the event (sample number)
 					2 - end of the event (sample number)
-					3 - duration of the event in (number of samples) 4 - spectral context classification from the NREMClassifier (binary) 5 - sleep staging
+					3 - duration of the event in (number of samples) 4 - spectral context classification from the NREMClassifier (binary column only if context classifier is On, no column if context classifier is Off)
+					5 - sleep staging

 * Library folder